allegro/bigflow/docs/technologies.md

     return beam.Pipeline(options=options)
 ```

-The `dataflow_pipeline` function create a Beam pipeline.
+The `dataflow_pipeline` function creates a Beam pipeline.
 The key is the following line:

 ```python
 options.view_as(SetupOptions).setup_file = resolve(find_or_create_setup_for_main_project_package(project_name, Path(__file__)))